Itscasca/itscasca/README.md

 --
 **BFYI**

-♥ I am introverted so sorry if interacting with me feels awkward the more i get to know you the more im comfortable talking to you.
+♥ I'm introverted, so sorry if I come off a little awkward at first.
+The more I get to know you, the more comfortable I am talking.

 ♥ 13+ When **Befriending** Me.
 If you are below that age small interactions are fine but if you want to genuinelly get to know me be that age or above.

-♥ I use kys/kms jokes that shouldnt be taken serisourly.
-My humor can come off suggestive but i do know how to filter myself when talking to different people.
+♥ I use jokes like "kys" or "kms," but they’re never meant to be taken seriously.
+My humor can be a bit suggestive at times, but I know how to filter myself depending on who I’m talking to

-♥ I am offtab or AFK most of the times.
-If i dont respond i am not ignoring you i just dont see your message so please whisper me instead.
+♥ I'm often off-tab or AFK, so if I don’t respond, I’m not ignoring you I probably just didn’t see your message.
+Please whisper me instead

 --